firasuke/awesome/README.md

 * [trinity](https://notabug.org/rain1/trinity): Toy linux distro based on morpheus

+* [Vanilla](http://projects.malikania.fr/vanilla/): A new radically different,
+simple, modern Linux distribution based on a complete LLVM toolchain, musl and busybox

 * [Venom Linux](https://github.com/venomlinux): A source based linux distribution originally built on top of LFS (Linux From Scratch) guide then independently grows make it usable for daily use